Konnan: Final match and outside-the-ring roles (2013–present)

-Return to Impact Wrestling (2017–present)
+Return to Impact Wrestling (2017–2019)

 In March 2017, Konnan returned to Impact Wrestling as the manager of The Latin American Xchange (Homicide, Ortiz, Santana and Diamante).
 On January 23, 2019, it was revealed that Konnan would now be working as a member of the creative team for Impact Wrestling.

 Third return to AAA (2018–present)

 On June 4 in Verano de Escándalo, Konnan returned to the AAA helping Jeff Jarrett win the AAA Mega Championship against Rey Wagner and Rey Mysterio Jr. before being faced by Fénix.
 On July 14 in Querétaro, Konnan and his group MAD make their debut, but were interrupted by La Parka, starting a rivalry.

+During 2024, Konnan began to clash with Latin Lover, who had been appointed as an authority figure on-screen.
+At Triplemanía XXXII: Mexico City, after Alberto el Patrón turned villainous, Konnan aligned himself with Alberto and attacked Latin Lover.

+Following the WWE’s acquisition of AAA, Konnan was a commentary during the first joint event, Worlds Collide on June 7, 2025.

-Major League Wrestling (2018–present)
+Major League Wrestling (2018–2022)

 Starting in 2018 Konnan began appearing in Major League Wrestling as a manager for Pentagon Jr. and Fenix, among other AAA wrestlers.
 He and his clients engaged in a feud with MLW World Heavyweight Champion Low Ki.
 On December 14, 2018, Konnan challenged Low Ki in a no-disqualification match for his championship, in a losing effort.
 The match was stopped by the referee when Low Ki, Ricky Martinez, and Hijo de L.A.
-Park wouldn't stop attacking Konnan.
+Park would not stop attacking Konnan.
 Low Ki then "shanked" Konnan with some object, but Tom Lawlor ran out to make the save.

-All Elite Wrestling (2020–present)
+All Elite Wrestling (2020–2021)

 On November 17, 2020, Konnan returned to TNT for the first time since 2001, when he appeared on an episode of AEW Dynamite.
 During his appearance, Konnan reunited with former LAX members Santana and Ortiz, both of whom were now wrestling for All Elite Wrestling (AEW) and were also members of Chris Jericho's wrestling stable Inner Circle.
 The reunion occurred during an Inner Circle party in Las Vegas.
 Konnan later appeared at AEW's marquee event Double or Nothing on May 30, 2021.
 During the main event match, which was a Stadium Stampede match that involved The Inner Circle, Konnan had a cameo appearance as a DJ inside a club in the TIAA Bank Field stadium, briefly assisting Santana and Ortiz.
 Konnan appeared on the June 26 edition of Dynamite, being supportive of Santana and Ortiz until attacked by their rivals FTR at the behest of Tully Blanchard.